peterasamoah7/peer-reviewers/README.md

 search store.
 In this application we take advantage of Expert AI Keyphrase API to extract key phrases from submitted research papers, the topics and main sentences are used to build an intelligent query to retrieve the best matching document from a document store built using Azure Cognitive Services.

+You can view the demo [here](demo)

-You can view the live appliaction here : [Live site](https://prappexpertai.azurewebsites.net/)   using these research papers : [Test Papers](https://github.com/peterasamoah7/peer-reviewers-expertai/tree/master/reviewpapers)
+You can try the live application here [Live site](https://prappexpertai.azurewebsites.net/)  using these research papers from the demo [Test Papers](https://github.com/peterasamoah7/peer-reviewers-expertai/tree/master/reviewpapers)

 ### Built With
 * [Angular](https://angular.io/)